 When the COVID-19 struck, it threw companies into survival mode.
 Noone had a manual on how to deal with the challenge of this magnitude.
-However, companies with great leaders and good and effective analytics teams have certainly done better at this uncertain time, as they would have insights into their company’s needs and strategies for the future, states Søren Kold, Head of People Analytics at Grundfos.
+However, companies with great leaders and good and effective analytics teams have certainly done better at this uncertain time, as they would have insights into their company’s needs and strategies for the future, stated Søren Kold, Head of People Analytics at Grundfos.

 Hyperight: Hello Søren, nice to meet you.
 We are super excited to have you as a speaker at the online Nordic People and Analytics Summit 2020.
 To begin with, please share a bit more about yourself, your background and role at Grundfos.